Edward Canby: Civil War

 At the start of the Civil War, Canby commanded Fort Defiance, New Mexico Territory.
 He was promoted to colonel of the 19th U.S. Infantry on May 14, 1861, and the following month commanded the Department of New Mexico.
 His former assistant Sibley resigned to join the Confederate Army, becoming a Brigadier General.
-Although Sibley's Army of New Mexico defeated Canby and his troops in February 1862 at the Battle of Valverde, Canby eventually forced the Confederates to retreat to Texas after the Union's strategic victory at the Battle of Glorieta Pass.
+Sibley's Army of New Mexico defeated Canby and his troops in February 1862 at the Battle of Valverde.
+Canby eventually forced the Confederates to retreat to Texas after the Union's strategic victory at the Battle of Glorieta Pass.

 Immediately following this battle, Canby was promoted to brigadier general on March 31, 1862.
 Recombining the forces he had earlier divided, Canby set off in pursuit of the retreating Confederate forces, but he soon gave up the chase and allowed them to reach Texas.
-Shortly after the failure of the Confederate invasion of northern New Mexico, Canby was relieved of his command by Gen. James H. Carleton and reassigned to the east.
+Shortly after the failure of the Confederate invasion of northern New Mexico, Canby was relieved of his command by Gen. James H. Carleton, and reassigned to the east.

 Canby's achievement in New Mexico had largely been in his planning an overall defensive strategy.
 He and his opponent, Sibley, both had limited resources.
 Though Canby was a little better supplied, he saw that defending the entire territory from every possible attack would stretch his forces too thinly.
 Realizing that Sibley had to attack along a river, especially since New Mexico was in the middle of a long drought, Canby made the best use of his forces by defending against only two possible scenarios: an attack along the Rio Grande and an attack by way of the Pecos and Canadian rivers.
 He could easily shift the latter defensive force to protect Fort Union if the enemy attacked by way of the Rio Grande, which they did.

-Canby persuaded the governors of both New Mexico and Colorado to raise volunteer units to supplement regular Federal troops; the Colorado troops proved helpful at both Valverde and Glorieta.
+Canby persuaded the governors of New Mexico and Colorado to raise volunteer units to supplement regular Federal troops.
+The Colorado troops proved helpful at both Valverde and Glorieta.
 In spite of occasional superior soldiering by Confederate troops and junior commanders, Sibley's sluggishness and vacillation in executing a plan with high risk led to an almost inevitable Confederate collapse.